typov-software/supaworker-js/README.md

 ## Usage

 Supaworker is a job queue that is backed by your Supabase database.
-Jobs are enqueued as rows in a `"supaworker"."jobs"` table where background workers can pick them up and process them.
+Jobs are enqueued as rows in a `"supaworker"."jobs"` table where background workers can dequeue and process them.

-A worker is a Supaworker client does the following:
+A worker does the following:

 1. Dequeues jobs that match the worker's `queue`
 2. Processes jobs until there are none left